This includes spending those marketing dollars effectively and having a team of staff that are well informed.

 You should include light and laser based treatments, injectables such as Botox® & cosmetic fillers, fat & cellulite treatments, and fractional skin resurfacing among other treatments.

-It’s important to remember that many prospective clients have done advance research about their treatment.
+It’s important to remember that many prospective patients have done advance research about their treatment.

-So even if your clinic does not perform all of these treatments, you need to show your client that you are the most knowledgeable in the field.
+So even if your clinic does not perform all of these treatments, you need to show your patient that you are the most knowledgeable in the field.

 A lack of knowledge will really hurt the consultation.